Horizon School Lowestoft, Suffolk

 Tina Stagg

-• “For one child, their mainstream school is going to continue with the Families programme so when they go back, the mum will be included.
+• “For one child, their mainstream school is going to continue with the Families Together programme so when they go back, the mum will be included.
 The mum actually has the confidence now to go on and be involved in the mainstream school.”

 Tina Stagg